-This recipe works best with a leaner meat such as turkey, venison or a super lean beef (like 90/10).
+This recipe works best with a leaner meat such as turkey, venison or a super lean beef (like 90/10 ground beef).
 The fattier the meat is, the more likely you will encounter grease issues.
-The lean meat will not take away from the flavor AT ALL.
+The lean meat will not take away from the flavor AT ALL, I promise.
 It’s the magic of this recipe!

-This takes an entire hour and a half to cook all the way through.
-Also, be sure to place the pan on a rimmed baking sheet before putting it into the oven.
-Meat juices will be bubbling over the edge and I don't want you to burn your house down while making meatloaf.
-Let the meatloaf sit for at least fifteen minutes before slicing and serving.
+If you are wondering about cooking times for cooking meatloaf all the way through, it takes an entire hour and a half.
+Be sure to place the pan on a rimmed baking sheet before putting it into the oven.
+Meat juices will be bubbling over the edge and I don't want you to burn your house down while making dinner.
+Let it sit for at least fifteen minutes before slicing and serving.